How to Avoid Rough Seas on a Cruise

-While a cruise ship in rough seas can be unpleasant, it will rarely result in a cancelled voyage.
+While a cruise ship in rough seas can be unpleasant, it will rarely result in a canceled voyage.
 However, it may make nausea-prone passengers seasick and force the ship to skip ports.

 Rough waters can occur anywhere at any time, but because of ocean currents, high winds, and nearby landmasses — or the lack thereof — some itineraries can be expected to have particularly rough seas at certain times of year.
 So even though you can’t predict the weather months in advance of your cruise, you can increase your chances of smooth sailing by not booking during the stormiest seasons (like hurricane season in the Caribbean).
 Here are the roughest seas you are most likely to encounter on a cruise, and when to avoid them:

 Waves smash against the Cape of Good Hope. - Francesco Dazzi